Because talc occurs in the earth nearby asbestos, it is always contaminated with dangerous minerals, even after the refining process.

 Therefore, while a definitive causal relationship between the use of talcum powder and lung cancer and mesothelioma has not yet been found, there are multiple studies that suggest a connection, so it is better to be safe than sorry and limit your talcum powder use.
 The symptoms of lung cancer and mesothelioma include:

-At the moment, the company is facing over 17,000 federal lawsuits alleging that their talcum powder can cause ovarian cancer and lung disease, including mesothelioma, whose only known cause is asbestos exposure.
+At the moment, the company is facing several federal lawsuits alleging that its talcum powder can cause ovarian cancer and lung disease, including mesothelioma, whose only known cause is asbestos exposure.

 Despite the increasing number of lawsuits, the company announced that it will stop selling talcum powder in the United States and Canada, not because the products are dangerous, but because of the economic problems caused by the coronavirus pandemic.